-3.2 Requirement for a Binding Agreement
+3.2 Type of Agreement Required

 A binding agreement is not required prior to notification.
-Parties can file on the basis of a less formal agreement such as a letter of intent, a memorandum of understanding, a nonbinding term sheet or an agreement in draft form.
-There have been some cases where the parties merely enclosed a letter of intent and/or a memorandum of understanding (Greenwich AeroGroup/Aero Precision Industries 13-05/50-27, 17.01.2013, Evonik, 11-60/1564-555, 07.12.2011).
+Parties can file on the basis of a less formal agreement such as a letter of intent, a memorandum of understanding, a non-binding term sheet or an agreement in draft form.
+There have been some cases where the parties merely enclosed a letter of intent and/or a memorandum of understanding (Greenwich AeroGroup/Aero Precision Industries 13-05/50-27, 17.01.2013, Evonik, 07.12.2011, 11-60/1564-555).